webclinic017/fintools-clientportal-api/README-strategies.md

   - input: { symbol: price, symbol: price }
   - how many symbols allowed? just one per day, or all? just one to begin with, ensure in aboe
+    - loop, for symbol, STATES:
       - put in limit order
-    - loop, for symbol:
+      - wait for fill, check portfolio
+      - filled: exit strategy:
-      - is order filled
+        - sell limit order for +4%
+        - if 30 min before end of market day, cancel order, sell market
+        - wait for fill